Yash Fans Express Disappointment After Watching Sudeep's Film Sye Raa Narasimha Reddy Teaser!

 Nothing Against The Film

-The Kannadiga audiences are however highly impressed with Sye Raa's teaser.
-Besides the teaser not consisting of Yash's voice, fans do not hold anything against the movie.
+The Kannadiga audiences are, however, highly impressed with Sye Raa's teaser.
+Besides the teaser not consisting Yash's voice, fans do not hold anything against the movie.
 Rather, Sudeep's fans have showered him praises and congratulatory wishes for his rugged appearance in the multi-starrer.

 Fans React